coreos/ignition/docs/configuration-v3_0.md

       * **_source_** (string): the URL of the contents to append.
 Supported schemes are `http`, `https`, `tftp`, `s3`, and [`data`][rfc2397].
 When using `http`, it is advisable to use the verification option to ensure the contents haven't been modified.
       * **_verification_** (object): options related to the verification of the appended contents.
         * **_hash_** (string): the hash of the contents, in the form `<type>-<value>` where type is `sha512`.
     * **_mode_** (integer): the file's permission mode.
 Note that the mode must be properly specified as a **decimal** value (i.e. 0644 -> 420).
+Setuid/setgid/sticky bits are not supported.
 If not specified, the permission mode for files defaults to 0644 or the existing file's permissions if `overwrite` is false, `contents.source` is unspecified, and a file already exists at the path.
     * **_user_** (object): specifies the file's owner.
       * **_id_** (integer): the user ID of the owner.
       * **_name_** (string): the user name of the owner.